GraphScope/portal/python/graphy/README.md

   export PYTHONPATH=$PYTHONPATH:$(pwd)
   ```

-The provided utility allows you to scrape research papers from arXiv.
+The provided `paper_scrapper` utility allows you to scrape research papers from [arXiv](arxiv.com).
 Using a set of seed papers as input, the scraper can iteratively fetch papers from the references of these seed papers.
 The process continues until a specified number of papers (`max_inspectors`) has been downloaded and processed.
 The paper scrapper supports interruption and can be safely terminated at any time.
 When relaunched, it will resume from where it stopped, ensuring continuity without reprocessing already completed tasks.

-Before running the scrapper, you have to configure the LLM for extracting dimension nodes from the paper.
+Before running the scraper, you need to configure the LLM for extracting dimension nodes from papers.
+By default, OpenAI’s [GPT-4o-mini](https://platform.openai.com/docs/models#gpt-4o) is used.
-We adopt OpenAI's [gpt-4o-mini](https://platform.openai.com/docs/models#gpt-4o) as the default LLM model.
+Set your API key as an environment variable:

 ```bash
 export OPENAI_API_KEY=<your_openai_api_key>
 ```

-To use alternative models, such as [DeepSeek](https://deepseek.com) and [QWen](https://tongyi.aliyun.com/),
+If you prefer to use other models, such as [DeepSeek](https://deepseek.com) or [QWen](https://tongyi.aliyun.com/), you can configure them in one of the following ways:
-please refer to the configuration of[LLM model](#the-llm_config-field) while setting the workflow.
+- Modify the default model: open [`models/__init__.py`](models/__init__.py) and modify the `DEFAULT_LLM_MODEL_CONFIG` variable.
+- Set up the model in your workflow configuration: Refer to the LLM model configuration section for detailed [instructions](#the-llm_config-field).

 **Usage**:
 ```bash